KDE/digikam-doc/image_editor/enhancement_tools.rst

     - In the middle there is the useful search bar at the top, with a list of groups of effects below.
 Each group can be opened with a double click or by clicking the small arrow on the left of the name.

     - On the right would appear the settings of the selected filter, if we had selected one below, to confirm the changes, there are the **Apply** and the **Ok** buttons.
-The **Cancel** button stop all current processing and return to the Image Editor.
+The **Cancel** button stops all current processing and returns to the Image Editor.

 You can search a filter using in their groups, but the fastest way to find them is to use the search bar on the top of list.
 On the bottom the **Add Fave** button allow to append an entry in the first section named **Faves** on the list.